-We’re excited to kick-off a new Matter blog series, where we’ll discuss the considerations brands across all industries should take when adding influencers into their marketing mix.
+We’re excited to kick-off this two-part blog series, where we’ll discuss the considerations brands across all industries should take when adding influencers into their marketing mix.

 When is the right time to activate an influencer campaign?

-If you’re not sure what type of campaign is right for your brand, here are a few examples to keep in mind as you develop your overall approach:
+If you’re not sure what type of campaign is right for your brand, here are a couple of examples to keep in mind as you develop your overall approach:

-Whether you’re just dipping your toes in the influencer industry or want to scale your current programs to reach new audiences and achieve new goals, we’re here to help!
-Contact us to chat more about building an influencer campaign that works best for you and your brand.
+Whether you’re just starting your journey into influencer marketing or want to scale your current programs to reach new audiences and achieve new goals, we’re here to help!
+Contact us to chat more about building an influencer campaign that works best for your audience and your brand.
 We’d love to hear from you!